michaeljohnson729/burger/README.md

 # Installation (if not on Heroku deployed site)

-This app requires the Node.js and the dependencies body-parser, express, express-handlebars, and mysql.
+This app requires Node.js and the dependencies body-parser, express, express-handlebars, and mysql.
 To install these dependencies, first make sure you have node.js installed on your machine and then:
 1. Open the "burgers" folder in terminal
 2. Type the following command to install the dependencies: npm i